civisanalytics/civis-jupyter-python3/README.md

 image.
 You can replace the tag `latest` with a version number such as `1.0` to retrieve a reproducible environment.

+## Updating the version of Dockerfile's Base Image: civisanalytics/datascience-python

+The version number has been pulled out into a dedicated file to centralize consumption of the file through the scripts that require it.

+To update the version simply change the version number in `.ds_python_version`

-# Testing Integration with the Civis Platform
+## Testing Integration with the Civis Platform

 If you would like to test the image locally follow the steps below: